 And if this is your teen’s first experience with therapy, that’s great too.
 For a first time experience, therapy can feel awkward or even intrusive.
 I can help support your teen so she can have a comfortable experience and change can start to happen.

 You and your teen deserve to see progress.
-Schedule a consultation today.
-I’d love to have a discussion about how I can help.
+Let’s have a brief chat about how I can help.